Reinforz/twitter-oauth2-blog/README.md

 <img src='images/6.png'>

-Clicking on the image should lead us to the twitter page where we can authorize the app:
+Clicking on the Twitter icon will lead us to the Twitter page where we can authorize the app:

 <img src='images/6.5.png'>

-Of course cliecking on the `authorize app` button lead to a `Cannot GET /oauth/twitter` response as we havent implemented the backend yet.
+Of course clicking on the `authorize app` button lead to a `Cannot GET /oauth/twitter` response as we havent implemented the backend yet.

 #### Me query
-Lets request for the current logged in user from the frontend through a hook, `client\hooks\useMeQuery.ts`:
+Let's request for the current logged in user from the frontend through a hook, `client\hooks\useMeQuery.ts`:
 ```ts
 import { useEffect, useState } from "react";
 import axios, { AxiosResponse } from "axios";